devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Codesnippt 14: Wisgen API Repository (Async with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Streams
+Streams [@dartteamDartStreams2019] are to Future what Iterables are to synchronous data types [@googlellcDartStreams2019].

 ### Yield

 ## Side Note on Communication with the Web
-I just wanted to end this chapter with showing you how the API Repository of Wisgen actually looks like and give some input of why it looks the way it does:
+I just wanted to end this chapter with showing you how the API Repository of Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:

 ```dart
 import 'dart:convert';